 My takeaways from the FTC’s report

 Overall, disclosures must be “clear and conspicuous” both on a computer screen or on a mobile device.
-You must disclose on microblogging sites like Twitter as well (see Appendix for specific examples.)
+In addition, you must disclose on microblogging such as Twitter (see Appendix for specific examples).
 There is no set standard or format for disclosures but here are some general guidelines:

 - Your disclosure should be obvious and unavoidable.

 - It should be placed in close proximity to the “triggering item” (such as an affiliate link).